 Almost every bank in the UK now issues contactless cards.
 These are generally provided automatically when a card is replaced and can be requested by any current card user.

 Although it was a while before contactless payments really took off, the adoption of the technology by McDonalds and other large brands really set the ball rolling.
 Currently in the UK we spend around £250 million a month on 32 million contactless payments.
-The average payment is around £8 on credit cards and £6 on debit cards.
+The average payment is around £9.40 on debit cards and slightly higher on credit cards.

 Are Contactless Cards Secure?